dsc-courses/dsc80-2022-sp/project5.md

 - "young people", people younger than 40
 - "old people", people older than 40

 Note that in this example, we manually created these groups by **binarizing** the `'Age'` column in our dataset, and that's fine.
+(Remember, the `Binarizer` transformer with a threshold of 40 can do this for us.)

-For our parity measure, we'll choose precision.
-(In Lecture 26 we looked at other parity measures; choose the one that is most appropriate to your prediction task.
+For our evaluation metric, we'll choose precision.
+(In Lecture 26 we looked at other evaluation metrics for classifiers; choose the one that is most appropriate to your prediction task.
 If you built a regression model, you cannot use classification metrics like precision or recall; instead, you must use RMSE or $$R^2$$.)

 Now, we must perform a permutation test.
 Before doing so, we must clearly state a null and an alternative hypothesis.